neninja/neninja.github.io/content/profile.md

-Hi I am Neni!
+Hi, I'm Neni!
 Nice to meet you!

-I’m a web programmer and I **love** create:
+I **love** the software development cause it:

-- Systems to simplify tasks
+- Simplify tasks
-- Tools to automate repetitive stuffs
+- Automate boring stuff

 You can find me in these links: